2300275/CS220AU-DP/index.md

 {br}

-### Hong Kong: Frontline of China’s internet interference
+### Case study: Hong Kong as the frontline of China’s internet interference
 Hong Kong is a unique location that inherited democratic system and ideology as the United Kingdom’s colony before 1997.
 It is one of the few areas in China territory that is not included inside China’s Great FireWall that has limits of speech and heavy surveillance.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/ajR9J9eoq34?si=hJQBMb5zhjUqFEIs" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>